How to Open Big CSV Files – an Ultimate Guide

 - Cost: Availability of free or open source solutions versus paid solutions.

-- Platform Availability: Windows, macOS, Linux platforms or Web-based.
+- Platform Availability: Windows, macOS, Linux platforms, or Web-based.

 - Features: Advanced data manipulation, filtering, and analysis capabilities.